tytydraco/yessleep/out/The_Sisters_of_Perdition_part_4.md

 6 klansmen came out of the crowd with saws and they started cutting off their limbs.

-“Scott’s strong neck and back, Sean’s strong arms, and Kyle’s strong legs!
+“Scott’s strong neck and back, Kyle burly arms, and Sean’s stocky legs!
 The perfect son we will create!” she screamed.

 They then started assembling their monster and sewing the pieces on.